Cold Calling In Singapore

 Callers must be professional and courteous when performing their jobs.
 You must act honestly, decently, and with integrity.
 Do not make any claims that can be misleading, fraudulent, or untrue.

-You or your business/organization must not participate in any sort of discriminatory practices such as disparaging any persons or groups because of their race, color, religion, national origin, gender, sexual orientation, and marital status.
+You or your business/organization must not participate in any sort of discriminatory practices such as disparaging any persons or groups because of their race, color, religion, national origin, gender, sexual orientation, or marital status.

 Proper Identification